MerlijnVH/Poisonator/README.md

 ## Usage

-Once installed, Poisonator works automatically - no configuration needed.
-Simply apply your poisons as normal and the tracking interface will appear at the top of your screen.
+Once installed, Poisonator works automatically, no configuration needed.
+Simply play the game and apply your poisons as normal and the tracking interface will appear at the top of your screen.

 ## Requirements

 - World of Warcraft Classic (tested with Interface version 11304)
-- A rogue character (or any class using weapon enchantments, I suppose)
+- A sneaky rogue character (or any class using weapon enchantments, I suppose)

 ## Author